Almas-Ali/web-alert/README.md

 ### 🎨 Personalization
 - **Light & Dark Themes** - Choose the look that suits you best
 - **Custom Alert Sounds** - Use the built-in sound or upload your own
+- **Text-to-Speech Alerts** - Add custom spoken messages when changes are detected
 - **Your Settings Saved** - Theme and preferences saved automatically
 - **Configuration History** - Quickly reuse previous monitoring setups